Mikalojus Konstantinas Čiurlionis: Posthumous recognition

 In 1913 with the initiative of Stasys Šilingas and Antanas Žmuidzinavičius, a fund to buy M. K. Čiurlionis' paintings was created.
 The finances came from donations and the members of Lithuanian Art Society fees.

 On 14 December 1921 the law to create M. K. Čiurlionis gallery was passed by the Constituent Assembly of Lithuania.
 The temporary M. K. Čiurlionis gallery was opened in Kaunas on 13 December 1925 thanks to Paulius Galaunė.
 On 1 November 1936, the gallery was moved to the newly built Vytautas Magnus Culture Museum palace.
 In 1944, this art museum was renamed M. K. Čiurlionis State Museum of Arts.

 In 1957, the Lithuanian community in Chicago opened the Čiurlionis Art Gallery, hosting collections of his works.

 In 1963, the Čiurlionis Memorial Museum was opened in Druskininkai, in the house where Čiurlionis and his family lived.
 This museum holds biographical documents as well as photographs and reproductions of the artist's works.
 In 1965, the second Čiurlionis' family home opened up.

 In 1964, Lithuanian alpinists climbed several peaks of the Pamir Mountains in Tajikistan and named the first one (5794 m) Čiurlionis Peak (Lithuanian: Čiurlionio viršūnė) at the suggestion of a team member, pianist Aleksandras Jurgelionis.

 In 1965, a sculptor, medal creator Juozas Kalinauskas created the M. K. Čiurlionis memorial medal.

 The National M. K. Čiurlionis School of Art in Vilnius was named after M. K. Čiurlionis in 1965.
 It received the National status in 2001.

-In 1968 the M. K. Čiurlionis quartet[lt] was formed.
+In 1968 the M. K. Čiurlionis quartet was formed.

 In 1969 M. K. Čiurlionis gallery was moved to the annex building (architect Feliksas Vitas) of the museum.